jarviscanada/jarvis_data_eng_NoelShere/README.md

 # Noel Shere .
 Jarvis Consulting
-Hi, my name is Noel, I have a diploma in computer programming from Seneca college.
-I love to develop applications and websites.
-I recently developed an android application that helps users practice G1 road rules and signs.
-I love to collaborate with people and work towards a common goal.
-I am currently a trainee at Jarvis Consulting and I am looking forward to work for a company where I can learn and grow.
+Hi, my name is Noel, I have a diploma in Computer Programming from Seneca College.
+Computer Programming diploma has given me ample opportunity work on different assignments and projects which allowed me to gain and grow my knowledge.
+This has empowered me to solve and tackle difficult challenges.
+I have developed keen interest and love to develop applications and websites.
+I am a team player and can collaborate with team members to work towards a common goal.
+I have recently joined Jarvis as a Data Engineer trainee to improve on my skillset and familiarize myself with real-world projects to continue to grow and apply knowledge throughout the program.

 ## Skills